Leadership & Advocates of NAMI Rappahannock

 Kristy has previous non-profit experience in the states of Georgia and Virginia.
 She has worked as a Court Appointed Special Advocate (CASA) staff member in two different organizations and served as a CASA volunteer.

 Kristy is trained in the following: NAMI Family Support Group (FSG) Facilitator, Crisis Intervention Team (CIT) Coordinator, and has completed the 72-hour CIT Law Enforcement (LE) training.
-She is a Certified Peer Recovery Specialist (CPRS).
-Kristy also serves on an advisory council for the Schizophrenia & Psychosis Action Alliance (S&PAA).
+She is a Certified Peer Recovery Specialist (CPRS) which enables her to support caregivers and family members.
+Kristy also serves on an advisory council for the Schizophrenia & Psychosis Action Alliance (S&PAA) and is a caregiver mentor for the CURESZ Foundation.

 Jonathan Windsor